radomirbrkovic/laravel-deepl/README.md

-# laravel-deepl
+# The deepl client for the laravel framework
-Deepl library for the Laravel framwork
+Deepl library for the Laravel framework